floragunncom/search-guard-docs/_content/_docs_signals/context_checks.md

 [Transformations](transformations_transformations.md) transform existing data, [Calculations](transformations_calculations.md) add data based on existing data, and [Conditions](conditions.md) control the execution flow based on the runtime data.

-[Actions](actions.md) send out notifications based on the runtime data, or store all or parts of the runtime data on a data sink, like Elasticsearch.
+[Actions](actions.md) send out notifications based on the runtime data, or store all or parts of the runtime data on a data sink, like OpenSearch/Elasticsearch.

 <p align="center">
 <img src="runtime_context.png" style="width: 50%" class="md_image"/>